jemurphyuk/eng53-devops-final-db-cookbook/README.md

 # MongoDB cookbook
-The cookbook for mongodb provisions an instance to make a data base server.
+The cookbook for mongodb provisions an instance to make a data base server. located in the ``recipes/default.rb`` file.
 The kitchencloud.yml completes this action on AWS cloud web server, kitchen.yml can be used for local.
 The following environment variables are set in Jenkins, and need to be set locally to run locally

 ````